 The choice you make depends entirely on what sort of game you want to network.
-So from this point on, and for the rest of this article series, I’m going to assume you want to network an action game.
-You know games like Halo, Battlefield 1942, Quake, Unreal, CounterStrke, Team Fortress and so on.
+So from this point on and for the rest of this article series, I assume you want to network an action game.
+You know, games like Halo, Battlefield 1942, Quake, Unreal, CounterStrike and Team Fortress.

-In light of the fact that we want to network an action game, we’ll take a very close look at the properties of each type of socket, and dig a bit into how the internet actually works.
-Once we have all this information, the correct choice becomes very clear!
+In light of the fact that we want to network an action game, we’ll take a very close look at the properties of each protocol, and dig a bit into how the internet actually works.
+Once we have all this information, the correct choice is clear.

-TCP stands for “transmission control protocol” and IP stands for “internet protocol”.
-Together they form the backbone for almost everything you do online, from web browsing to IRC to email, its all built on top of TCP/IP.
+TCP stands for “transmission control protocol”.
+IP stands for “internet protocol”.
+Together they form the backbone for almost everything you do online, from web browsing to IRC to email, it’s all built on top of TCP/IP.

-If you have ever used a TCP socket, then you’ll know that it is a reliable connection based protocol.
-This simply means that you make a connection between two machines, then you send data between the two computers much like you are writing to a file on one side, and reading from a file on the other.
+If you have ever used a TCP socket, then you know it’s a reliable connection based protocol.
+This means you create a connection between two machines, then you exchange data much like you’re writing to a file on one side, and reading from a file on the other.

-This connection is reliable and ordered, meaning that all data you send is guaranteed to arrive at the other side in the same order that you wrote it.
-Its also a stream of data, meaning that TCP takes care of splitting up your data into packets and sending those across the network for you.
+TCP connections are reliable and ordered.
+All data you send is guaranteed to arrive at the other side and in the order you wrote it.
+It’s also a stream protocol, so TCP automatically splits your data into packets and sends them over the network for you.

-The simplicity is in stark contrast to what actually goes on at the lower level “IP” protocol underneath TCP.
+The simplicity of TCP is in stark contrast to what actually goes on underneath TCP at the IP or “internet protocol” level.

-Here there is no concept of connection, instead packets are passed from one computer to the next.
-You can visualize this process like a hand-written note being passed from one person to the next across a crowded room, eventually reaching the person it is addressed to, but only after passing through many hands.
+Here there is no concept of connection, packets are simply passed from one computer to the next.
+You can visualize this process being somewhat like a hand-written note passed from one person to the next across a crowded room, eventually, reaching the person it’s addressed to, but only after passing through many hands.

-There is no guarantee that this note will actually reach the person it is addressed to.
+There is also no guarantee that this note will actually reach the person it is intended for.
 The sender just passes the note along and hopes for the best, never knowing whether or not the note was received, unless the other person decides to write back!

-Of course, it is in reality a little bit more complicated than this, since of course no one computer knows the exact sequence of computers to pass the packet along to so that it reaches its destination quickly.
-Sometimes “IP” passes along multiple copies of the same packet, these packets make their way to the destination via different paths, so will most likely arrive at different times.
+Of course IP is in reality a little more complicated than this, since no one computer knows the exact sequence of computers to pass the packet along to so that it reaches its destination quickly.
+Sometimes IP passes along multiple copies of the same packet and these packets make their way to the destination via different paths, causing packets to arrive out of order and in duplicate.

-This is because the internet is designed to be self-organizing and self-repairing, able to route around connectivity problems.
-It’s actually quite cool if you think about what it is really going on at the low level.
+This is because the internet is designed to be self-organizing and self-repairing, able to route around connectivity problems rather than relying on direct connections between computers.
+It’s actually quite cool if you think about what’s really going on at the low level.
 You can read all about this in the classic book TCP/IP Illustrated.

 Instead of treating communications between computers like writing to files, what if we want to send and receive packets directly?

-With UDP we can send a packet to a destination IP address (eg. 18.104.22.168) and port (say 52423), and it will get passed from computer to computer until it arrives at the destination computer or is lost along the way.
+With UDP we can send a packet to a destination IP address (eg. 220.127.116.11) and port (say 52423), and it gets passed from computer to computer until it arrives at the destination or is lost along the way.

 On the receiver side, we just sit there listening on a specific port (eg. 52423) and when a packet arrives from any computer (remember there are no connections!), we get notified of the address and port of the computer that sent the packet, the size of the packet, and can read the packet data.

-UDP is an unreliable protocol.
-In practice, most packets that are sent will get through, but you’ll usually have around 1-5% packet loss, and occasionally you’ll get periods where no packets get through at all (remember that there are lots of computers between you and your destination where things can go wrong…)
+Like IP, UDP is an unreliable protocol.
+In practice however, most packets that are sent will get through, but you’ll usually have around 1-5% packet loss, and occasionally you’ll get periods where no packets get through at all (remember there are lots of computers between you and your destination where things can go wrong…)

-There is also no guarantee of ordering of packets.
+There is also no guarantee of ordering of packets with UDP.
 You could send 5 packets in order 1,2,3,4,5 and they could arrive completely out of order like 3,1,2,5,4.
-In practice, they will actually arrive in order almost all of the time, but again, you cannot rely on this!
+In practice, packets tend to arrive in order most of the time, but you cannot rely on this!